Open-Future-Belgium/zabbix-agent/README.md

 Dependencies
 ------------

-Centos 6.5 or Rhel 6.5 are needed only if Selinux is an issue as in the latest update of SeLinux a new Zabbix policy is added.
+Centos/RHEL 6.5 or 7 is needed

 Todo
 ----